AAGI-AUS/Repositories-Guidelines/README.md

 - A CONTRIBUTING file outlines how others can contribute to the project.
 - A CODE_OF_CONDUCT.md file explains expected behavior for contributors.

+# Repository Settings and GitHub Organisation settings
+- Repositories should be set to public unless there is a specific reason to keep them private (for example they contain sensitive data or code or are in development)
+- The AAGI-AUS GitHub organisation uses 'Teams' to manage access to repositories.
+Team members can be added to the appropriate teams.

 # Documentation Standards
 ## README.md Content